r-grandorder/fgo-guides/events/christmas2021.md

 [Appmedia - LB6 Locked](https://appmedia.jp/fategrandorder/27263689){: .btn }{:target="_blank"}
 [Wikia/Fandom](https://fategrandorder.fandom.com/wiki/Christmas_2021/Challenge_Quest){: .btn }{:target="_blank"}

+## [High Difficulty] Starting!
+Hell's Kitchen Trial Version Gimmicks (Solomon Locked)
+c/o xNaya
+You're helping out in Hell's Kitchen
+- Wave 1: You're helping Kiyohime and Tomoe to grill a Wyvern.
+Each turn they'll add "grill counter" to the Wyvern, and if you defeat the Wyvern while it has 15 to 24 grill counter, you'll get a Buster buff.
+If you undercooked (IT'S FRICKING RAW) or overcooked it, you'll lose NP charge and get inflicted with Skill seal.
+- Wave 2: You're helping Tamamo and Osakabehime to prep a Fish.
+If you defeat the Fish fast enough, you'll get Art and Quick buff.
+If you're slow, you only get the Quick buff.
+If you're too slow, you'll get inflicted with NP seal instead.
+- Wave 3: Beni-enma Ramsay will get a 25% Damage Reduction Barrier for each failed Ingredient.

+## [High Difficulty] Hello, Joulopukki Gimmicks (LB6 Locked)
+c/o xNaya
+- Every turn, Skadi can give "presents" to your Servants, but not to "naughty kids".
+- Hitting Skadi or Habetrot will give your Servant "naughty kid" trait.
+- If a Servant has "naughty kid" trait, they will do less damage to Skadi, Habetrot and Oni.
+- Oni can also drain NP and deals more dmg to "naughty kids".

 # Resources / Credits / Notes

 - Official News Page: [https://news.fate-go.jp/2021/christmas2021/](https://news.fate-go.jp/2021/christmas2021/){:target="_blank"}